Inventing Shakti – A New Technology for Spiritual process.

 When I closed my eyes during this experience, my sense of the room being larger expanded so that what I saw behind my eyelids was infinite space, broken only by a single point of light.
 It seemed to be both infinitely bright and infinitely far away.

 Like most childhood TLE, mine ended as puberty began.
 I stopped being concerned with experiences in consciousness, and became very interested in women.
 For years, I gave no thought to these experiences at all.

 Later, I became interested in spirituality, like most people who have childhood altered state experiences.
-I did meditation, some Yoga practices, and began reading spiritual teachings, mostly Eastern philosophy and a little bit of Western mysticism.
+I did meditation, some Yoga practices, and began reading spiritual teachings, mostly Eastern philosophy and a bit of Western mysticism.

-I also started remembering my childhood night time TLE Seizures (also called Complex partial seizures). it was obvious to me that although the spiritual path was very pleasant, at least usually, and my seizures were unpleasant, even terrifying, they were far more powerful events than anything I was getting through spiritual practice.
+I also started remembering my childhood nighttime TLE Seizures (also called Complex Partial Seizures).
+It was obvious to me that although the spiritual path was very pleasant, at least usually, and my seizures were unpleasant, even terrifying, they were far more powerful events than anything I was getting through spiritual practice.

-As a child, I thought that I was the only one having these experiences, should and I had a feeling that something terrible would happen if I ever told the adults, so I didn’t.
+As a child, I thought that I was the only one having these experiences, and I had a feeling that something terrible would happen if I ever told the adults, so I didn’t.

 As an adult, I was pretty sure that I was not the only one, but as I kept reading spiritual books and scriptures, I felt sure that I had seen things that were quite beyond any guru or mystic tradition.

 Now let me backtrack a bit.
 Earlier, I’d spend some time doing more disciplined studies in a completely different area.
 The history of science.
 I was deeply influenced by T. S. Kuhn, author of ” The Structure of Scientific Revolutions ” and ” The Copernican Revolution”.